joonakannisto/fincrypto/README.md

 # fincrypto
-Pronounceable Finnish looking passwords
+Random Finnish looking text

-Warning, these passwords lose some entropy.
+Using these strings as passwords is not a good idea.